 Choosing to acquire things by forcing other people to provide them is not the best choice.
 Far better would be to choose to acquire things by one's own effort.

-When you open your eyes and start to look around, you soon notice that very few successful people have a personal story about how easy life was for them growing up, how much their life spilled over with material advantages, and how they always had everything handed to them on a silver platter.
+When you look around, you soon notice that very few successful people have a personal story about how easy life was for them growing up, how much their life spilled over with material advantages, and how they always had everything handed to them on a silver platter.
 Instead, a life of hardship usually lies not far beneath the current trappings of wealth: if not hardship in their own childhood, then in their parents' or grandparents' life story.
-Don't be fooled by the very few cases who can trace their family wealth back to the dawn of time because their bloodline runs back to Plutus himself.
-Such cases are not statistically significant.
+Very few people can trace their family wealth back to the dawn of time because their bloodline runs back to Plutus himself.
+Such cases are therefore not statistically significant.
 For the vast majority of human beings, the truth is that hardship is no reason not to make personal choices that ultimately lead to success.
 Hardship is therefore no excuse for doing nothing to improve one's own conditions.
-In order to take action to improve your own conditions you need economic freedom.
+In order to take action to improve your own conditions you need economic freedom: freedom to make your own choices about the productive activities that are meaningful for you to pursue.

 Economic freedom is what allows people to improve their lot in life.
-Freedom is much more valuable than just being 'free' to dine at the Ritz - it is also about freedom to have a dream because you know that you have some scope (no matter how constrained by circumstances) to be able to pursue that dream.
+Freedom is much more valuable than just being 'free' to dine at the Ritz - it is also about freedom to have a dream because you know that you have some scope (no matter how constrained by circumstances) to be able to strive towards your goals, to pursue your dreams, and to be fully human.